Roles in a medical software outsourcing project – what does it look like?

 To receive value on time

-When it comes to a software outsourcing project, there is also the question of imposing such a network of responsibilities and competences on this framework which will ensure that the client receives value on time.
+When it comes to a medical software outsourcing project, there is also the question of imposing such a network of responsibilities and competences on this framework which will ensure that the client receives value on time.
 In this case, a TL is usually responsible for maintaining the timeliness, and it becomes his/her permanent obligation to attend planning meetings with the client and take care of the priorities set, deadlines, milestones.
 It is the responsibility of the TL to organise his/her teamwork to achieve these goals while minimising the involvement of people on the customer side.
 At a lower level of responsibility, the person who maintains regular contact with the client is a BA – it is him/her who takes care of effective communication, gathers and resolves doubts that appear in the development team.

 In practice, objectives and priorities are determined with the client and the outsourcing partner “get down to work” and it is up to the client to arrange the project work in such a way as to ensure its achievement.
 We live in a dynamic world and many priorities along the way will change and adapt to new business realities.
 The right communication enables a smooth and flexible response to them.
 In fact, this is the heart of Scrum – regular teleconferences or meetings guarantee that what the team is working on at the moment still remains valid, does not need to be modified.
 This allows the client to monitor progress with minimal involvement on his part.